 This page contains a summary of the Public Places Bylaw and a link to the full version of it.
+It also includes information on proposed amendments to the Bylaw as part of the development of a Camping in Public Places Bylaw.

 Council makes bylaws to protect the public from nuisance, to protect, promote and maintain public health and safety and to minimise the potential for offensive behaviour in public places.